How to Revise A Level Physics

 How to plan your revision

-1. Complete remaining revision notes
+1. Complete any remaining topic summaries

 2. Revise topics by spaced repetition